weburg/head-first-design-patterns-in-php/README.md

 ##### Weather

-- PHP5 seems to have own Subject and Observer classes, renamed them to avoid any collisions.
+- PHP seems to have own Subject and Observer classes, renamed them to avoid any collisions.
 In the future, with PHP 5.3, namespaces can be used to keep them separate.
 - Had to rewrite list of observers array usage; PHP arrays work different